graphql-rust/graphql-client/README.md

 }
 ```

-The paths in the `gql` attribute are relative to the directory where your `Cargo.toml` is located.

-The GraphQL schema language and schema.json are both supported as sources for the schema.
+The GraphQL schema language (`.graphql`) and `schema.json` are both supported as sources for the schema.

 `serde_derive` needs to be visible in the context of the `GraphQLQuery` derive (add it as an `extern crate`).